LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/01-promoting-mental-health.md

 - Adults must try to be open, trusting and respectful of the adolescent while also providing them with different ways of seeing life.
 - It works better when adults talk to adolescents about their concerns around any behaviour and link these concerns to their values and beliefs.
 Simply trying to control or force adolescents to think and behave in specific ways is usually not helpful.
 - It’s sometimes useful to speak to adolescents while they are doing something else, for example, while cooking, walking or after watching a TV programme.
 - Adults should try to talk openly, honestly and in a balanced way about topics that are important to adolescents like friendship, sex, love and relationships.
-Adults can warn them about the signs of unhealthy relationships, such as possessiveness, greed, jealousy and excessive control and manipulation, without frightening them.
+Adults can warn them about the signs of unhealthy relationships, such as possessiveness, greed, jealousy and excessive control and manipulation, without frightening&nbsp;them.

 ### 1-23 Why is sleep so important?